By: Shannon O’Donnell | ALittleADrift.com

 Total Cost of a Month of Living in San Pancho, Mexico

-The chart shows the basics you’ll need to cover when living in most parts of Mexico.
-Puerto Vallarta and surrounding communities are generally pricier than spots in Oaxaca, and perhaps on par for places like San Miguel de Allende.
-Not included in this breakdown of costs: medical/health insurance, my plane flight to Mexico, or any expenses I incur outside of living (running this site, insurance, work, etc).
-But all the baseline costs are covered, and really unlike the Thailand post, this total includes toiletries and any expenses inside Mexico that cropped up — I never withdrew more than USD $750 from the ATM each month.
-And this budget is on the high-end for one person; if I had looked around for an apartment or shared a house with friends my costs would have lowered to $600 (and my friend Earl says that’s about the cost of living in Playa del Carmen on the east coast beaches as well.
-I also spent less than that easily when I lived in Oaxaca, which is an inland city and far cheaper than the coastal towns, so your money will go further.
-I share more Mexico resources at the end).
+The chart to below shows all the basics; not included in this is medical/health insurance, my plane flight to Mexico, or any expenses I incur outside of living (running this site, insurance, work, etc).
+But all the baseline costs are covered, and really unlike the Thailand post, this total includes toiletries and any expenses inside Mexico that cropped up—I literally never withdrew more than $750 from the ATM each month.
+And this budget is on the high-end for one person; if I had looked around for an apartment or shared a house with friends my costs would have lowered to $600 (and my friend Earl says that’s about the cost of living in Playa del Carmen on the east coast beaches.

 One of the high points of Mexico, a clear advantage over living in Asia, is the visa situation.
 As a US citizen I receive a six months visa on arrival automatically, and this can be reset simply by crossing a border and coming back … indefinitely.
-For those considering moving overseas without the chance for a retirement visa, the visa policy in Mexico is a very big boon.
 The visa situation in Southeast Asia is a lot trickier, and though I didn’t include the visa runs into my baseline costs in SEA, it was a part of living there for six months that could add up a lot if you were there years on end.
-Right now the peso is roughly 18 pesos to 1 US dollar as a guide to the food and transport costs I mention (check that exchange rate here).
+Right now the peso is roughly 12 pesos to 1 US dollar as a guide to the food and transport costs I mention.

 What Does That Look Like in Terms of Living Life?